HousedHorse/reli-midterm/study.md

 ## Creed

+- mainly belief
+- not so much ritual in protestantism
+- many sects due to differences in creed

+- old testament (jewish stuff) vs new testament

 ## Messiah

+- anointed one
+- Jesus coming back
+- all references to a messiah are to Jesus Christ

 ## Docetism

+- Helenistic Greek school of thought
+- the idea of Jesus being tortured and dying diminished
+- Jesus' appearance was an apparition, not a physical one

 ## Martyr

+- "witness"
+- died for the greater good
+- Jesus died to save us

 ## Imitatio Christi

+- Jesus assumed a human form
+- humans should try to imitate christ
+- live as christ did, follow his example
+- die for one's christian belief
+  - stephen died after criticizing the jewish council
+- martyrdom

 ## Purgatory

+- intermediate realm between heaven and hell
+- not as good as saints
+- not as evil as sinners
+- undergo purification, go to heaven
+- intercessory prayer

 ## Intercessory Prayer

+- living can pray for the deceased
+- has a beneficial effect for the dead

 ## Lamb of God

+- christ was lamb of god
+- sacrificial lamb
+- blood purifies the living

 ## Augustine's Compromise

+- what happens with the resurrection of the body and judgement
+- at death, soul separates from body
+  - intermediate state
+  - is judged here
+- at the end of time, everyone assumes resurrected spiritual bodies

 ## Stages of Resurrection

+- concreteness of the resurrected body

+- initial resurrection of Christ
+- arise of evil empires
+- final apocalyptic return of Christ
+- resurrection of saints/martyrs
+- all the dead will rise again
+- defeat of evil empires
+- final judgement
+- new jerusalem (locative and utopian)

 ## Four Theories of Atonement

+- how does Jesus' death save us from sins?

+1. ransom, price paid for release of humanity from doom (lamb of god, blood purifies living)
+2. satisfaction, god needed justice, jesus died as a subsitute
+3. moral example that all humans should follow
+4. theosis, entirety of christ's life atoned for sins, when he became divine, he could die

+# Islamic Perspectives

+## Shahada

+- 5 times a day, first and last thing you hear in life
+- declaration of faith
+- not something that you are, something that you do
+- no other god than Allah
+- Muhammad is messenger of god

+## Qibla

+- direction of shrine in center of mecca
+- face towards it during prayer
+- current Qiblah is Kaaba in Mecca
+- body is buried facing Qibla

+## Hadith

+- follow the sunna of the prophet (follow the path of the prophet)
+- similar to imitatio christi

+## Allah

+- islamic god
+- oneness of god
+- 99 names

+## Ruh and Nafs

+- ruh (rufs) is the soul that gets captured when someone dies
+  - life breath
+- nafs is the soul that we are judged upon in judgement day
+- soul is from joining of body and spirit

+## Munkar and Nakir

+- two angels that come upon death
+- ask you questions
+- Munkar is bad, Nakir is good

+## Barzakh

+- duration from the time somebody is dead until the judgement day

+## The Traverse

+## Islamic Views on Death

+## Muslim Final Judgement

+- focuses human morality

+## Muslim Funerary Practices